LordJatonyas/Q.Gates/report/lit-review.typ

 where $r_t (theta)$ is the probability ratio of the new policy to the old policy $(pi_theta (a_t | s_t))/(pi_theta_(o l d) (a_t | s_t))$, $hat(A)_t$ is the advantage function at timestep $t$, and $epsilon$ is a hyperparameter that controls the range of allowed policy changes.

 Multi-Agent Proximal Policy Optimisation (MAPPO) is an extension of the single-agent Proximal Policy Optimisation (PPO) algorithm tailored for MARL.
 It trains two separate neural networks: an actor network with parameters $theta$ and a critic network with parameters $phi$ @mappo.
-A recurrent neural network (RNN) implementation of MAPPO is shown in Algorithm 1, which assumes that all agents share the critic and actor networks.
+A recurrent neural network (RNN) implementation of MAPPO is shown in @mappo-algorithm, which assumes that all agents share the critic and actor networks.
 The critic network $V_phi$ maps $S --> RR$ and the actor network $pi_theta$ maps $O --> A$.

-#align(center,
+#figure(
+  kind: "algorithm",
+  supplement: [Algorithm],
   pseudocode-list(
     booktabs: true,
-    title: [*Algorithm 1:* Multi-Agent Proximal Policy Optimisation],
+    numbered-title: [*Multi-Agent Proximal Policy Optimisation*],
     line-numbering: none,
     indentation: 2em
   )[
-    + Initialise $theta$ and $phi$
+    + initialise $theta$ and $phi$
-    + Set learning rate $alpha$
+    + set learning rate $alpha$
     + *while* $s t e p <= s t e p_(m a x)$ *do*
       + set data buffer $D = {}$
       + *for* i = 1 to batch_size *do*